 Mango Kulfi is my husband’s favorite Kulfi.
 I think he likes everything with mangoes in it.
 Though my kids still prefer regular homemade Kulfi.
 I think they like different flavors deliberately so that I keep on making different flavors of everything 😉

 Mango kulfi recipe is same as that of regular homemade Kulfi.
 You can prepare it two ways.

 1. After preparing kulfi you can add mango pulp and give it a boil.

 2. You can wait for kulfi to come to room temperature then add mango puree.

 I have tried both.
-First type gives a very well set soft Mango Kulfi and second type yields a very flavorful kulfi .
-My family prefers second type)
+The first type gives a very well set soft Mango Kulfi and the second type yields a very flavorful kulfi.
+My family prefers the second type)

 Mangoes are still in season.
 Give it a try and fall in love with Mango Kulfi 🙂

 Cooking time: 35-40 minutes

 ¾ cup sugar ( if your mangoes are very sweet you can use ½ cup sugar)